 The Audit Committee reviewed with the independent registered public accountant, who is responsible for expressing an opinion on the conformity of those financial statements with the standards of the Public Company Accounting Oversight Board ("PCAOB"), its judgment as to the quality, not just the acceptability, of the Company's accounting principles.
 The Audit Committee discussed with the Company's independent registered public accountant the matters required to be discussed by Statement on Auditing Standards No. 61, as amended, SEC Rule 2-07 and such other matters as are required to be discussed under auditing standards generally accepted in the United States of America.
-The Audit Committee received the written disclosures and the letter from the Company's independent registered public accountant its independence, including the compatibility of non-audit services with the independent registered public accountant is independence.
+The Audit Committee received the written disclosures and the letter from the Company's independent registered public accountant required by Independence Standards Board Standard No. 1.
+In addition, the Audit Committee discussed with the independent registered public accountant its independence, including the compatibility of non-audit services with the independent registered public accountant's independence.